Pillar Guide

 2. Treasury General Account (TGA): The Treasury's checking account at the Fed.
 When TGA falls, cash flows into bank reserves and lifts liquidity.
 When TGA rises — for example, refilling after a debt-ceiling resolution — liquidity is drained.
 See the TGA today page for the latest balance.

 3. Overnight Reverse Repo (ONRRP): A facility where money-market funds park cash at the Fed overnight.
 A falling ONRRP balance can act as a hidden liquidity injection — that cash gets redeployed into Treasury bills and short funding.
-We track this with a conditional depletion-transition signal because the steady-state level itself isn't the signal.
+We track it inside the net-liquidity flow (Fed balance sheet - TGA - ONRRP), so a falling balance releases liquidity and a rising balance absorbs it.

 4. Market stress and credit pricing: VIX, high-yield credit spreads, real yields, and the dollar index.
 These don't create liquidity, but they tell you whether liquidity is being demanded faster than supplied.
 A spiking VIX with widening credit spreads means risk capital is reaching for the exit even when policy is neutral.